-An example of technical variety in the Digital Humanities is illustrated by two projects developed by Monica Berti at the University of Leipzig.
+An example of technical variety in the Digital Humanities is illustrated by two projects developed by Monica Berti at the Leipzig University.
 Project specific technical solutions have been italicized.
 From a technical point of view, these parts are probably exchangeable, which means that in an unrelated project, they might create the same information as a different kind of data.

 Both examples use different technical solutions including some that were implemented specifically for these projects.
 While standards and guidelines can be shared among research groups, project specific technical solutions – like scripts, format conversions and computer setups – are potentially hard to reuse in other projects by different research groups because of small deviations in the data or other requirements.
 That is why it is often more reasonable to build yet another project specific workflow even if problems overlap with an already existing solution.
 One step to solve this technical Variety is the developement of text research infrastructures like CLARIN because they enable researchers to outsource technical problems.

-The Common Language Resources and Technology Infrastructure CLARIN is a european research infrastructure project with the goal to provide a huge interoperable research environment for researchers and is for example described in detail in the german article “Was sind IT-basierte Forschungsinfrastrukturen fuer die Geistes- und Sozialwissenschaften und wie koennen sie genutzt werden?” by Gerhard Heyer, Thomas Eckart and Dirk Goldhahn.
+The Common Language Resources and Technology Infrastructure CLARIN is a european research infrastructure project with the goal to provide a huge interoperable research environment for researchers and is for example described in detail in „Was sind IT-basierte Forschungsinfrastrukturen für die Geistes- und Sozialwissenschaften und wie können sie genutzt werden?“ by Gerhard Heyer, Thomas Eckart and Dirk Goldhahn.
 Generally, CLARIN combines the efforts of various research groups to build an interoperable set of tools, data sets and web based workflows.
-This interoperability for example enables facetted document search over several different servers of different research groups in the Virtual Language Observatory VLO.
-In the following example, I use VLO to limit 904014 resources on different servers to 1 german resource describing spoken language in XML markup.
+This interoperability enables facetted document search over several different servers of different research groups in the Virtual Language Observatory VLO.
+In this example, I use VLO to limit 904014 ressources on different servers to 1 german resource describing spoken language in XML markup.

-The various tools, webservices and data sets in CLARIN are added by various research groups, which – depending on the technical knowledge of the researcher – can be a complex task.
-To bridge this potential gap in the case of digitized documents, it would require some kind of common ground, that is on the one hand strict and persistent enough to be used as an technical access point for the data transfer and on the other hand suits the requirements that Humanists have on text resources.
-This common ground – and my main working area – is the Canonical Text Service protocol.
+The tools, webservices and data sets in CLARIN are added by various research groups, which – depending on the technical knowledge – can be a complex tasks.
+To bridge this potential gap in digitized documents, it requires some kind of common ground.
+It should be on the one hand strict and persistent enough to be used as an technical access point for the data transfer.
+On the other hand, it should suit the requirements that Humanists have on text ressources.
+This common ground is the Canonical Text Service protocol.

-The protocol was developed by David Neel Smith and Christopher Blackwell in the Homer Multitext project and brought from the United States to Leipzig by Gregory Crane during the ESF project A Library of a Billion Words, a collaberation between the Leipzig University Library, the Natural Language Processing Group and the Visualisation department of Leipzigs Institute for Computer Science and the newly established Digital Humanities Institute.
+The protocol was developed by David Neel Smith and Christopher Blackwell in the Homer Multitext project.
+It was brought brought from the United States to Leipzig by Gregory Crane during the ESF project A Library of a Billion Words, a collaberation between the Leipzig University Library, the Natural Language Processing Group and the Visualisation department of Leipzigs Institute for Computer Science and the newly established Digital Humanities Institute.
 The goal was to create a workflow for a digital library and my task in this project was to set up a scalable implementation of CTS.

 The exact specifications are available here.
-The project website for the CTS in Leipzig can be found here.
+You can find the project website for the CTS in Leipzig here.
 The following examples hopefully illustrate the core mechanic of CTS URNs: